 The Four Noble Truths: The Heart of Core Process Psychotherapy

-Core Process Psychotherapy is grounded in Buddhist Dharma (teaching); principally the Buddhist teaching on 'suffering' .
-This teaching is known as the 'Four Noble Truths' and presents us with the understanding, that even though there is suffering there is also a pathway out of suffering to our true nature, where we are content and happy
+Core Process Psychotherapy is grounded in the Buddhist teaching on 'suffering' .
+This teaching, known as the 'Four Noble Truths' presents us with an understanding that even though there is suffering, there is also a pathway out of suffering.

 The First Noble Truth: There is suffering (Dukkha) and it must be understood. (the words in brackets are the original Pali).

-However to change suffering we must first acknowledge the suffering we experience and try to understand it.
-We need to understand the strategies and 'defences' that we have created to try and avoid or reduce our suffering.
+However, to change suffering we must first acknowledge and try to understand the suffering we experience.
+In CPP we will explore the strategies and 'defences' that we have created to try and avoid or reduce our suffering.
 It is often the case that these strategies and defences, which at one time served a purpose, can themselves become a cause of suffering as we cling to what we believe will protect us.

 The Second Noble Truth: There is an origin to suffering (Samsara)

 All our interactions have an impact and with each impact there is an emotional quality attached to it depending on our mental state at the time.
-It is a fact that we cannot change the past, what has happened has happened.
-We can however change our relationship to it; our conditioning and emotional suffering associated with it and therefore become happier and have a greater sense of wellbeing.
+It is a fact that we cannot change the past, what has happened has happened, we can however change our relationship to it; and become aware of our conditioning and any emotional suffering associated with it.

 The Third Noble Truth: There is a way to be released from suffering (Nirodha)